scorpiodawg/HIRING-frontend-spotify-browse/README.md

   as an outside collaborator.
 We will email you our Github id(s) for this purpose.
 Do let us know if this is confusing or if you have questions/concerns.
 * Please write self-documenting code.
-The repository must include all pieces that are reasonably required for an understanding of how the software can be built, setup, and run.
+The repository must include all pieces that are reasonably required for an understanding of how the software can be **built, setup, and run**.
 * Include a `README` with the following:
   * what major design decisions did you have to make
   * why did you choose the framework you chose
-  * a working [cURL](https://curl.haxx.se) command to hit your app
   * a references section listing any _significant_ resources used during development (StackOverflow questions, articles, books, etc. You do not need to include links to questions about language syntax, for e.g.)